Paramount Animation: Brad Grey era (2011–2017)

 In the summer of 2015, Paramount Pictures participated in a bidding war against Warner Bros. and Sony Pictures Animation for the rights to produce The Emoji Movie, based on a script by Tony Leondis and Eric Siegel.
 Sony won the bidding war in July and released the film in 2017.
 The studio's head Bob Bacon also left Paramount Animation that summer.

 In June 2015, it was revealed that Spain's Ilion Animation Studios (the studio behind 2009's Planet 51) won a bidding war against other animation studios to produce a 3D animated tentpole film for Paramount Animation, which was already in production since 2014.
 In November 2015, Paramount Animation officially announced the project as Amusement Park, (later renamed Wonder Park) with former Pixar animator Dylan Brown helming.
 The studio also announced Monster Trucks, The Little Prince, Sherlock Gnomes, and the third SpongeBob film.

-The studio's second film, The Little Prince, was released on July 29, 2015 in France.
-It was scheduled to be released on March 18, 2016 in the United States, but Paramount canceled the American release due to the French producers not paying an additional, previously agreed $20 million for the North American prints and advertising budget, however they still retained the distribution rights in France.
-It was later released onto Netflix on August 5, 2016 as a Netflix original film.
+The Little Prince, originally released on July 29, 2015 in France, was scheduled to be released on March 18, 2016, in the United States as Paramount Animation's second release, but Paramount canceled the American release due to the French producers not paying an additional, previously agreed $20 million for the North American prints and advertising budget, however they still retained the distribution rights in France.
+It was later released on Netflix on August 5, 2016, as a Netflix original film.

-The studio's third film, Anomalisa, was given a limited release on December 30, 2015 while getting a wider release in January the following year.
-It received positive reviews, but grossed $5.7 million on an $8 million budget.

-On May 4, 2016, Paramount Pictures announced that they had signed a deal with UK-based Locksmith Animation to co-develop and co-produce three original animated projects to be released under the Paramount Animation label (with animation produced by DNEG).
+On May 4, 2016, Paramount Pictures announced that it signed a deal with British animation studio Locksmith Animation to co-develop and co-produce three original animated projects to be theatrically released under the Paramount Animation label (with animation produced by DNEG), but in 2017, Paramount abandoned its deal with Locksmith when Paramount chairman and CEO Brad Grey was replaced by Jim Gianopulos.

-The studio's fourth film, Monster Trucks was released to mixed reviews and became a box office failure, grossing $64.5 million on a $125 million budget and losing the studio $120 million.
+The studio's second film Monster Trucks was released on January 13, 2017 to mixed reviews and became a box office failure, grossing $64.5 million on a $125 million budget.

 In March 2017, Skydance Media formed a multi-year partnership with Ilion Animation Studios, forming Skydance Animation.